MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/urlfetch-example.md

 ---
-title: "Updating a keyword's bid value"
+title: "Calling Google services"
-description: "Shows how to update the bid value for a list of keywords."
+description: "Shows how to call Google services such as Google Drive, Sheets, and Email."
 author: "swhite-msft"
 manager: ehansen